angus-g/mom6-spurious/writing/paper/internal-waves.md

 Spurious mixing due to internal waves depends strongly on the choice of vertical coordinate.
 The propagation of linear internal waves produces vertical mixing in ocean models with a fixed vertical grid such as z-star [@gouillon10].
 However, other coordinates, such as z-tilde, permit layers to move with the waves, thereby restricting transport between layers and reducing spurious mixing.

 ![\label{fig:waves-snapshot} Snapshot of the internal wave initial condition (top), and state after 100 days (bottom).
 Temperature (\si{\celsius}) is shown in colours.](plots/internal_waves_snapshot_0.01.pdf)

+- show z-tilde and rho coords as well (4-panel)

 This test case is configured as presented by @ilicak12.
 It consists of a linearly stratified background temperature distribution in a domain \SI{500}{\metre} deep and \SI{250}{\kilo\metre} wide (\cref{fig:waves-snapshot}).
 Horizontal grid spacing is \SI{5}{\kilo\metre}, and the vertical grid spacing $\Delta z$ is \SI{25}{\metre}.
 A wave perturbation is superimposed, lifting the isopycnals in the centre of the domain to set up counter-propagating internal waves towards the left and right horizontal boundaries.
 The background temperature distribution is defined as